dapr/dapr/samples/kubernetes_zero_to_hero/README.md

 ## Step 4 - Deploy the Python App with the Actions Sidecar
 Next, let's take a quick look at our python app.
 Navigate to the python app in the kubernetes sample: `cd samples/kubernetes_zero_to_hero/python/app.py`.

 At a quick glance, this is a basic python app that posts JSON messages to ```localhost:3500```, which is the default listening port for Actions.
 We invoke our node application's `neworder` endpoint by posting to `/action/nodeapp/neworder`.
-Our message contains some `data` with an orderId that increments once per second.
+Our message contains some `data` with an orderId that increments once per second:

 ```python
 actions_url = "http://localhost:3500/action/nodeapp/neworder"